Halle Berry Reveals The Instagram Secret Behind Her Steamy Photos

 — Halle Berry (@halleberry) May 10, 2019

-Although the star learned capoeira for Catwoman and did training for her X-Men and James Bond roles, she said they didn’t compare to John Wick.
+Although the star learned capoeira for Catwoman — and did training for her X-Men and James Bond roles — she said these training regiments didn’t compare to the one she engaged with in order to prepare for John Wick.

 “This was on another level.
 I trained for about six months, five days a week.
 It was gun training, jiu-jitsu, aikido, all different kinds of martial arts.”

-At one point she broke three ribs and worried that she would be replaced, but Stahelski pushed back production to wait for her to recover.
+At one point, she broke three ribs, and worried that she would be replaced.
+However, Stahelski pushed back production to wait for her to recover.
 After that, the training continued, and Berry says she has no regrets about her experience with the franchise.
 Reeves even gave her the heads up about the intense training, but also said that “it’s going to be the most rewarding at the end of the day, I promise you.”

-Berry takes on the role of Sofia, an old acquaintance of Wicks, played by Keanu Reeves.
-He asks her for help escaping the sea of assassins coming his way to take the $14 million bounty on his head.
+Berry takes on the role of Sofia, an old acquaintance of Wick.
+The titular character of John Wick is played by Keanu Reeves.
+Wick asks Sofia for help in escaping the sea of assassins coming his way, each of them looking to take the $14 million bounty on his head.

 “There’s a sort of love-hate relationship there,” she said of the relationship between the two characters.